-First things first, yes you should drink water.
-Of course, we should drink water throughout the day to keep our bodies, especially vocal cords nice and hydrated for all of the singing we're about to bless someone's ears with.
+First things first, you should drink water.
+Of course, we should drink water throughout the day to keep our bodies, especially vocal cords, nice and hydrated for all of the singing we're about to bless someone's ears with.

 Tea is always a great choice when it comes to your throat and vocal health.
 Make sure the tea you're going to drink is decaffeinated since caffeine dehydrates you and will likely cause your throat to dry out.
 No one wants a dry throat while singing!

-This is a winner here for obvious reasons.
+This is a winning combination for a few reasons.
 As I mentioned, you can't go wrong with the water, honey is from the vocal gods themselves, and when you add a bit of lemon into the mix, the acidic properties can help you clear out any phlegm you may have.